Lilyzhangg1/CS348/README.md

 ---
 ## Sample test
 - located in the sample directory
+## Production test
+- located in the production directory
 ## Fetching sample data
 To fetch sample (and ultimately production) data, use the `fetch_clean_data.py` script, specify the range (radius) of the restaurant search to increase the number of tuples fetched.
 ## Fetching production data!